 By the time it came to my sister, I had learned from that experience and knew what I had to do.
 Because she’s a narcissist, I had compromised my integrity, silenced my voice, and assumed blame for things I hadn’t done many times in order to keep a relationship going with my sister.
 The relationship was hella toxic when we were talking.
 And when we weren’t talking, it was because she was freezing me out (sometimes for years) hoping to teach me to bend and “comply” next time.

-Divorce, for me, doesn’t mean that I’ll never talk to my sister.
-It was about changing the expectations and nature of the relationship, and doing it without bitterness.
-We now text each other on birthdays and Christmases.
-I see her as a relative with communication problems and no longer see her as a sister and best friend that I hope one day to reconcile with—if only she could change.
+I saw divorce as the healthiest option after I had tried everything else and had become tired of our relationship pattern.
+Divorce, for me, doesn’t mean that I’ll never talk to my sister, it was about changing the expectations and redefining our roles.
+It meant I could move on without bitterness.
+We now text each other on birthdays and Christmases, and I view her as a relative with communication problems.
+I no longer hold out hope that we can be best friends or think, If only she could change.

 Choosing emotional health